DoYouKnow123/dsn/README.md

+I tested this latest version in ubuntu linux stonking as of june 20/21 th/st (2026) or so.

 Most webcams are sensitive to visible light these days, but they have some capability for x-band radio science.

 the array read from the file mapping2 should work over nyquist since it's topologically compact in the frequency domain